hnngo/BC-CAHS/README.md

   Checkout package.json in the root directory to see what is actually happening!

-2. If you run into isseus where the docker tells that you are out of space, you can cleaning up all the dangling images, containers, and VOLUMES
+2. If you run into issues where docker tells you that you are out of space, you can clean up all the dangling images, containers, and volumes in VOLUMES.

 <div align=center>
 <a>